rootanand/PythonGames/TicTacToe/CheckBoardState.md

 ## Step 1: Create as many meaningful functions as possible
 ## Step 2: Write comment/pseudocode for each function
 ## Step 3: Write code for all the functions
-## Step 4: Write test cases for several combinations with comments indicating the importance of the sample input
+## Step 4: Write several test cases with comments indicating the importance of the sample input
-## Step 5: Write a main driver program and test all the input combinations described in step 4 to show that the code works for all cases
+## Step 5: Write a main driver program and test all the cases described in step 4 to show that the code works for all cases